top of page

 Image from Unsplash

 This is what I love about food trucks in Asheville.
-They’re never afraid to try something new.
-Never afraid to go places that a brick-and-mortar restaurant may not have the raw octane to encounter.
+They’re not afraid to try something new.
+Not afraid to go places that a brick-and-mortar restaurant may not have the raw octane to encounter.
 And as far as I’m concerned, El Kimchi is the poster child of this endeavor.

 Where to Find Them: Wednesdays, 5pm to 8pm at the Brew Pump in West Asheville.
 Fridays and Saturdays, noon to 8pm at New Belgium Brewing.
 As for all of the food trucks on this list, be sure to check their website for the latest.